mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

 - how to set up an FSI problem in 4C;
 - how to define meshes, materials, and boundary conditions;
-- how to run the simulation with direct and iterative solvers;
+- how to solve the arising linear system with direct and iterative solvers;
 - how to interpret the results (pressure wave propagation in an elastic tube).

 ## Problem description